Collective Worship

 Organisation of Collective Worship

-It is the responsibility of the Governors, represented by the Rector of St Mary’s Church, to arrange the programme for collective worship after consulting with the Headteacher.
+It is the responsibility of the Worship Committee to arrange the programme for collective worship after consulting with the Headteacher.
 Worship is of a Christian character, in accordance with the denominational character of the school.
-The termly themes and individual assemblies are planned with a mind to the ages and abilities of the children involved.
+The termly themes and individual assemblies are planned, using the termly planning provided by Rochester Diocese, with a mind to the ages and abilities of the children involved.

 We provide an act of worship for all pupils every day, thus fulfilling our statutory duty, organised as follows;